 Manzi Kayihura, managing director of the travel company Thousand Hills Africa, says Rwanda has sought a sustainable tourism strategy by limiting mass-market tourism and focusing on projects that will generate more revenue.
 Public and private investment is paying off: Rwanda is now also one of the top conference destinations in Africa.
 The gorilla trek has become a bucket list item for travelers — particularly Americans.

 We also see Rwanda’s rebirth in game-rich Akagera National Park in the east, touching the Tanzania border.
 This vast expanse of savanna and wetlands was almost lost in the 1990s when it was crowded with fleeing refugees and grazing cattle.
-Today, this unique ecosystem is managed by African Parks, a nongovernmental organization presided over by Harry, Prince of Wales.
+Today, this unique ecosystem is managed by African Parks, a nongovernmental organization presided over by Britain’s Prince Harry.
 Tourism is on the rise, particularly among Rwandans themselves.
 The park’s revenue directly benefits the neighboring communities.

 Our park guide Justice, who hails from a nearby village, tells us how he used to stalk birds with a slingshot as a boy.
 Now he’s a keen birder, showing us species like shoebills, African fish eagles and the iconic gray crowned crane.
 We’re so intrigued by the rambunctious antics of a baboon troop that we fail to notice the ominous clouds; the sky opens with a torrential downpour and we high-tail it to camp.